 An implicit bias in the doctrine of glossolalia is its absence or little use of the church fathers.
 Many scholars who were proponents of tongues as glossolalia failed to recognize or integrate base christian texts, selectively choosing weaker ones instead.
 They neither wrestled with the church texts in any detail to assert or repudiate their claims.

 The church fathers focused mainly on the Day of Pentecost in Acts where they believed the experience to be people supernaturally endowed with the ability to speak in foreign languages.
 Paul’s coverage of the tongues problem in Corinth has been more difficult for the ancient church writers to cover.
-Most have avoided literally explaining it, choosing to go into allegory or emphasizing the moral force of the text: the need for charity instead of pride.
-Noted exceptions to this were: Epiphanius, who saw the Corinthian problem as an ethno-linguistic conflict, the Ambrosiaster text, which summed it up as conflict between Aramaic and Greek speaking Jews; and the Cyril of Alexandria text which explained problems arising from hypothetically speaking in Eastern languages such as Mede in a Greek speaking community.
+Most have avoided explaining it, choosing to go into allegory or emphasizing the moral force of the text: the need for charity instead of pride.
+Noted exceptions to this were: Epiphanius, who saw the Corinthian problem as an ethnolinguistic conflict, the Ambrosiaster text, which summed it up as a conflict between Aramaic and Greek-speaking Jews; and the Cyril of Alexandria text* which explained problems arising from hypothetically speaking in Eastern languages such as Mede in a Greek-speaking community.
 These church writings can be found documented at the Gift of Tongues Project.

 Problems connecting Montanism and their glossolalia with the christian doctrine of tongues.

-Scholars from the realm of higher criticism have introduced Eusebius’ coverage of the Montanist movement and their ecstasies as the historical definition of speaking in tongues in the church.
-However, the Greek keyword for tongues doesn’t even occur in the text.
+Scholars from the realm of Higher Criticism have introduced Eusebius’ coverage of the Montanist movement and their ecstasies as the historical definition of speaking in tongues in the church.
+However, the Greek keyword for tongues does not occur in the Eusebius text.
 This omission is very problematic and weakens this solution.
 The ecclesiastical writers made no connection with the Montanists regarding speaking in tongues.
 Neither can any person find documents with the church specifically arguing for or against Montanist tongues.
-The Montanist experience for explaining Christian tongues didn’t arrive until 1500 years after the Montanist experience by Conyers Middleton in his publication, Free Inquiry.(4)see Conyers Middleton and the doctrine of tongues This is a later interpretation that cannot be substantiated through early historical literature.
+The Montanist framework for explaining christian tongues did not arrive until 1500 years later.
+Conyers Middleton started making this connection in his publication, Free Inquiry5 This is a later interpretation that cannot be substantiated through early historical literature.

 The series of articles.

-These are all generalizations here, which the Gift of Tongues Project normally tries to avoid.
-In this case, some introduction was necessary.
-This is a large work and is broken into a number of articles.
+The History of Glossolalia is a large work and is broken into a number of articles.
 Here is the complete listing: